mbrsagor/backend-drf/README.md

 - Django 3.2
 - Docker

-Create virtualenv in your system then follow the commends:
+Create virtualenv in your system then follow the comments:
 ```` virtualenv venv --python=python3.8 ````

 If you successfully create the virtualenv then activate:
 ```source venv/bin/activate```

-> Then crete `.env` file and paste code from `.env-sample` file and update valid information.
+> Then create `.env` file and paste code from the `.env-sample` file and update valid information.

-After that you may run `requirements.txt` file following the command:
+After that, you may run the `requirements.txt` file following the command:
 ```bash
 pip install -r requirements.txt
 ./manage.py migrate
 ./manage.py runserver
 ```

-##### If you run the the project Docker, please follow the instructions in this self-learning guide.
+##### If you run the project Docker, please follow the instructions in this self-learning guide.
 ```base
 docker-compose run drfbackend
 docker-compose build